How to Start an Online Store That Won’t Disappoint You

-The factors you would need to focus on their age, gender, profession, location, what else they have engaged with (like, comment, share) which are common to most of them.
+The factors you would need to focus on are their age, gender, profession, location, what else they have engaged with (like, comment, share) are common to most of them.

 Don’t be afraid to reach out to them.
 Tell them who you are and ask them about their preference when it comes to fitness.
 Let them know that you are going to bring a new brand to the market.

 With the info that you have collected so far, prepare a buyer persona.

 Step 6: Run paid ads on relevant social channels